Yaeno/Delayed-Flights-in-2017/README.md

 Step4: Type "localhost:8000" in browser;</br>
 Optional: If the default protocol 8000 is in use, you can switch to another protocol by typing "python -m SimpleHTTPServer 8910" .

+<strong> Connect to the Local Server </strong>

-After the initial setup, you need to activate the local service before you load the file.
+After the initial setup, you need to connect to the local server before you load the file.

 Step1: Navigate to the project;</br>
 Step2: Type in "python -m http.server" when using the default protocol 8000;</br>